 This course consists of directed practical experiences for working with athletes and the physically active population.
 Third semester students will work toward mastery of specific competencies and proficiencies in the areas of Basic Assessment and Evaluation, Basic Pharmacology and Nutrition, and Specific Injury Management for lower extremities.
-Skills will be instructed under the supervision of an approved clinical instructor.
-This class will meet two times per week.
+Skills will be instructed under the supervision of a licensed Athletic Trainer This class will meet one day per week.
 Prerequisite: KINE 1142.